In December 2014, Charlotte County was issued an

 Incidental Take Permit (ITP)

-and associated Habitat Conservation Plan (HCP)
+Habitat Conservation Plan (HCP)

 to address impacts to the state and federally protected Florida scrub-jay.
 The HCP was developed as an effort to reduce and streamline the regulatory burden and to provide regulatory certainty to land owners in Charlotte County.

 The HCP defines a reserve network to help ensure the long term survival of the Florida scrub-jay and to establish a development fee system in order to implement the Plan for the 30 year duration of the ITP.

 To determine if your property is subject to the conditions of the HCP the County has established a